liavweiss/ArielUniversity-OOP-Ex1/README.md

 # Ex1
 -------------------------------------------------------
+## Introduction
-My project deals with undirectional weighted graph, in this project there are two classes and one internal class that apply an weighted graph.
-I would like to explain about each class written in this project.
+My project deals with a non-directional weighted graph, the project implements a number of algorithms in the graph.
+The project contains three interfaces, two classrooms and one internal lesson that implements a non-directional weighted graph.
+I would like to explain about each lesson written in this project.

-### The internal class: Node:
+## The internal class: Node:
 This class implements the interface that represents the set of operations applicable on a node (vertex) in an weighted graph.

 In this class we have six feilds: